icebaker/nano-bots-spec/README.md

 nb to-en-us-translator.yml - eval "Salut, comment ça va?"
 # => Hello, how are you doing?

-nb midjourney.yml - eval "happy and friendly cyberpunk robot"
+nb midjourney.yml - eval "happy cyberpunk robot"
-# => The robot exploring a bustling city, surrounded by neon lights
+# => A cheerful and fun-loving robot is dancing wildly amidst a
-#    and high-rise buildings.
-The prompt should include colorful
+#    futuristic and lively cityscape.
+Holographic advertisements
-#    lighting and a sense of excitement in the facial expression.
+#    and vibrant neon colors can be seen in the background.

 nb lisp.yml - eval "(+ 1 2)"
 # => 3